sunomura/commercialization-public/customize/mobile/mcsf/windows-phone-store-for-china.md

 <a href="" id="testing-"></a>**Testing:**
 1. Flash the build containing this customization to a device with a UICC.

-2. From the device, launch the Windows Store and verify that you are routed to the store for China.
+2. From the device, launch the Microsoft Store and verify that you are routed to the store for China.